TonyPhipps/tech-notes/Products/blender.md

   - SHIFT + XYZ   Constrain to the OTHER two axes\
   - \# (a Number) Snap to that number on the selected plane
   - ENTER         Confirm final placement of duplicate
+- G               Grab an object
+  - R             Begin rotating the grabbed object
+    - XYZ         Constrain rotation to the selected axis
+    - R (again)   Rotate on Local Axes
+  - S             Start scaling the grabbed object
+    - S (again)   Scale on Local Axes
+    - XYZ         Constrain scaling to the selected axis
+  - XYZ           Start dragging the grabbed object on the chosen axis
+    - XYZ (again) Move on Local Axes
+  - /#            Used after any of the above modes to perform that action by the number(s) pressed

 Edit Mode
 - 1               Vertex Select